platformsh/platformsh-docs/src/administration/web.md

 ![Web Interface](/images/platform-ui.png)

-## Updates - Platform.sh Management Console

-Platform.sh has released our newly designed Management Console, which will soon replace this Web Interface.

-You can access the updated documentation on our main site [here](https://docs.platform.sh/).
+> Platform.sh recently launched a new web management console.
+This documentation refers to the legacy console.
+To re-access the new management console select the user drop-down in the top right and click `New` under the "Console mode" option.
+You can access the updated documentation for the management console on our main site [here](https://docs.platform.sh/administration/web.html).

 ## Environment List